 In addition, NYU Langone offers the following services for parents and babies.

-Because some premature babies have difficulty feeding, our lactation specialists offer education and support for mothers of premature babies.
+Because some premature babies have difficulty feeding, our lactation specialists offer breastfeeding education and support for mothers of premature babies and can help address breastfeeding challenges.
 Mothers are encouraged to bring in breast milk they’ve pumped at home to be fed to their babies.
+NYU Langone’s hospitals have each achieved Baby-Friendly Hospital certification in recognition of our support for breastfeeding moms and their babies.

-NYU Langone’s NICU has a social worker on staff to help you access a variety of services designed for families with premature babies, including individual and family counseling, support groups, parenting education, financial assistance, and transportation to and from the hospital.
+NYU Langone’s NICUs have a social worker on staff to help you access a variety of services designed for families with premature babies, including individual and family counseling, support groups, parenting education, financial assistance, and transportation to and from the hospital.

 Our doctors are skilled at helping women who have had a preterm labor to prepare for subsequent pregnancies.
 They can offer advice on ways to reduce your risk in order to prevent a future preterm labor.